gp55551/AutomationFramework_withJenkins/README.md

-# Selenium TestNG Project with Extent Reporting
+# Selenium TestNG Project with jenkins

 This is a demo project for Selenium Page Object Model with Extent reporting.